zichenzhang04/zichenzhang04.github.io/content/authors/admin/_index.md

 I'm also excited about building next-generation AI applications to tackle real-world problems.
 I co-founded [Collage](https://www.linkedin.com/company/collageus/), an EdTech startup.
 We aim to replace archaic college course registration systems with an AI-powered discovery engine that **automates and personalizes college academic advising and scheduling**, connecting students with their classes, advisors, and peers.
 Sign up for free at [mycollage.us](https://mycollage.us/) with Google Education account and start building your perfect college experience.

+🔗 You can find my social media accounts here at my [Linktree](https://linktr.ee/zichencharlie).

 📢 Feel free to drop me an email at [zhangzzc@umich.edu](mailto:zhangzzc@umich.edu).
 I'm always open to chats and feedbacks.

 🎨 View my [Chinese calligraphy](#gallery) and [photography](#photography) works here!